 - 3.1 St Stephens has been an academy since January 2014, and it determines the admission arrangements in agreement with the Local Authority.
 The application process for admissions into Reception Year (the initial year of entry), is coordinated by Cornwall Local Authority (LA) which acts on behalf of the Local Governing Body/Board of Directors).
-Parents should apply online at www.cornwall.gov.uk/admissions or submit a Cornwall Application Form available from St Stephens Academy or from the LA Admissions Team no later than the national closing date.
+Parents should apply directly to the applicant's home local authority on the appropriate application form.
+The application form and supporting information (for applicants living in Cornwall) will be available on Cornwall Council's website. www.cornwall.gov.uk/admissions.
 Offers of places will be issued by the LA on the published offer date.
 Late applications (those submitted after the national closing date) will also be processed by the LA Admissions Team. - 3.2 Parents wishing to visit St Stephens prior to applying are welcome to do so.
 Visits are not "interviewing" and does not affect any decision regarding the availability of a place.
 No interviews are held as part of our admissions process.
 All parents are advised to read the annual published LA Primary Admissions Booklet for Parents before applying. - 3.3 The annual LA Primary Admissions Booklet/on-line guidance informs parents how to apply for a place at the school of their choice.
 Parents have a right to express their preference, but this does not guarantee a place at that school.
 Over-subscription criteria are applied in the event of applications going over our agreed Planned Admission Number (PAN) for St Stephens of 30 pupils annually in a single year group.
 The Local Governing Body/Board of Directors agreed over-subscription criteria (in line with current LA maintained school's over-subscription criteria) for St Stephens can be viewed in this document, in the annual LA Primary Admissions Booklet and online at the Cornwall County Council website.